0xcen/indexer/README.md

-# A simple indexer for solana Program
+# A simple indexer for Solana programs